Build Your First AI Agent from Scratch - Part 2: Creating the Basic Agent Structure

 if not openai_api_key:

-raise ValueError("OPENAI_API_KEY environment variable is required")
+"OPENAI_API_KEY environment variable is required. "

 return cls(

-# OpenAI settings
+# OpenAI settings with type conversion and defaults

 openai_api_key=openai_api_key,